Not all email marketing platforms are created equal.

 Plans & Pricing

 Moving up to the Plus, Professional, or Enterprise will see a dramatic increase in fees and some increased functionality.
-Most significant is the full suite of CRM tools, integrations, and SMS messaging.
+For instance, the Plus plan starts at $70 per month when paid monthly (for 1,000 subscribers).

-Do we Recommend?
+Do we recommend ActiveCampaign?

 If all you need is an email marketing platform, ActiveCampaign might be a bit of overkill.
-You can think of it as a hybrid of a sales CRM and your email marketing software.
+You can think of it as a hybrid of a sales CRM and email marketing software.
 It’s great if you want to start using multiple campaigns or splitting contacts into various lists.

 At the Lite plan price, ActiveCampaign has no rivals.
 You can handle everything from basic automated email marketing to advanced marketing automation, custom behavioral automations, audience tagging and segmentation, and more.
 If you upgrade to the more advanced packages to introduce a CRM, it becomes much more useful for sales teams.